rhoai-mlops/lab-instructions/docs/4-the-sound-check/1-enable-monitoring.md

     git push
     ```

 4. Once this change has been sync’d (you can check this in Argo CD), let’s login to Grafana by clicking [here](https://jukebox-grafana-route-<USER_NAME>-mlops.<CLUSTER_DOMAIN>) and view the predefined dashboards for Jukebox.
-Alternatively, you can use the run the below command in your code-server workbench terminal:
+Alternatively, you can use the run the below command in your `<USER_NAME>-mlops-toolings` workbench (code-server) terminal:

     ```bash
     # get the route and open it in your browser